We write, we read, we feedback.

 We could be described as an informal bunch so criticism can take many forms but should be constructive and supportive.
 You don’t have to be an expert – everyone is welcome.

-We run multiple groups of all fiction genres and levels of experience.
-All writing groups meet every 2 weeks and are limited to 8 participants.
+We run multiple feedback groups of all poetry and fiction genres.
+Writing groups meet every 2 weeks and are limited to 8 participants.
 Once you’re admitted into a writing group, you’re asked to submit something about 5 days in advance of the session.
 This could be a short story, poem, novel extract or flash fiction (max.
 1000 words).
 In return, you’ll receive the work from your writing group peers and be asked to provide thoughtful and meaningful feedback.

 Whether meeting online or in-person, sessions generally last for 2 hours, with a 15 minute verbal feedback round per person.
 Following the session, you’ll receive written feedback collected from your peers and delivered straight to your inbox.